Welcome to Santa Barbara Home Designer

 Here, a favorite General Contractor team installs a fluted plaster detail above a kitchen window.

-LEFT: A deep wall niche was designed as a desk alcove within a small room in a Montecito Spanish style cottage.
+Here, a deep wall niche was designed as a desk alcove within a small room in a Montecito Spanish-style cottage.

 The original alcove was boxy and clad with outdated wood paneling.

-This talented Artisan puts the finishing touches on the new corbel details, as he applies a final coat of white drywall mud.
+This talented Artisan puts the finishing touches on the new corbel details and applies a final coat of white drywall mud.

-It is a convenient and enjoyable way to entertain your family and friends, as the get-together passes between the kitchen, family or dining room.
+It is a convenient and enjoyable way to entertain your family and friends.
+Your get-together passes between the kitchen, family or dining room.

 I captured this photo while the Casa Corazon covered patio and hardscapes were under construction.